October 23, 2025

 A vendor was selling Make America Great Again hats in front of the White House.
 Photo by Geovanni Esparza / el Don

-Secret Service were at every restricted area checkpoint some were patrolling on bikes.
+Secret Service was at every restricted area checkpoint, some were patrolling on bikes.
 Photo by Geovanni Esparza / el Don

 Many spaces once accessible to the public were blocked by a police line.
 Photo by Geovanni Esparza / el Don